emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 --- abstract

-This document groups the use cases discussed since the GREEN BoF discussions.
-The primary objectives of this draft is to define use cases for managing energy-efficient networks.
+This document groups use cases for managing energy-efficient networks from operators and from discussions since the GREEN BoF discussions.
+The primary objectives of this draft is to define use cases.

 Discussion Venues